Calculation

 This is due to the value placed on those radio buttons.
 The value of the 'Engagement' (%20) is double that of the 'Cinematography' (%10) because of how the score is calculated.
 This can be done through setting appropriate variable, or set in the calculation itself.

-Here are some simple examples for how the calculation element can be used.
+Here are some other simple examples for how the calculation elements can be used.

 Here we are taking this to the next step by creating a simple ordering form.
 We have added some products (milk and eggs), and attached price modifiers.